Amelia5p/YogaWithBilly/README.md

 * The hero image was not showing up when I deployed for the first time, I fixed the file path to solve this issue.
 * When the text was changed on the homepage under the title Yin Yoga, the text underneath Vinyasa yoga spilled out, I fixed this issue by setting media queries with width values.
 * There was an error in my HTML, I had an anchor tag nested within my button element, I realised this was an issue and fixed it by removing the button element.
+* The footer on the about me page was twice the height it should be, fixed this by setting the background image at 100vh which pushed the footer down.

 # Deployment